VyprBot/vyprbot.github.io/commands.md

 | vb christmas                        | States the number of months, days and minutes left until Christmas. <img src="https://cdn.betterttv.net/emote/5f91c1486f583802e38974aa/3x" width="28" height="28">
 | **vb clear `AMOUNT`**               | Clear the chat x number of times.
 Example: "`vb clear 20`".
 The max is 100.
 | vb code `COMMAND`                   | View the code for any one of these commands!
+| vb color `OPTIONAL: USER`           | Gets your username colour, then sends it in chat.
 | vb commands                         | Brings you here. <img src="https://cdn.7tv.app/emote/60af60df84a2b8e6554d9af7/4x" width="28" height="28">
 | vb coin                             | Flip a coin.
 Returns either: `Heads!
 (Yes)` or `Tails!
 (No)`.
 | vb code `COMMAND`                   | View the source code for any command.
 Example: "`vb code weather`".